 If your house is anything like ours you’ve probably got dog toys everywhere on the floor in every room.
 Dogs love toys so much that they’ll make anything into a toy given enough time, boredom, and lack of supervision.

 Toys are also one of the most powerful tools to have in our positive reinforcement bag of tricks and there’s always been one that I keep hidden away – only pulled out on super-special occasions – whose value at the moment I take it out is almost as good as a bag of hot dogs.

-When I need to go nuclear with dogs to distract them, direct them, or just to reward them, I push the button with the Tennis Tug.
+When I need to go nuclear with dogs to distract them, direct them, reward them or (my favorite) teach them self control, I push the button with the Infini-Tug Dog Toy

-The Tennis Tug is deceptively simple in its design, which is essentially a three-foot length of braided fleece wound through a tennis ball at the end.
-Woven through the Tennis Tug, however, is a magic that I’ve never been able to put my finger on but which seems to flip a switch in the head of any dog who loves Tug.
+The Infini-Tug Dog Toy is deceptively simple in its design, which is essentially a three-foot length of braided fleece wound through a ball at the end.

-I started using the Tennis Tug at ARF in Beacon with a dog who has some resource guarding issues.
+I started using the Infini-Tug Dog Toy at a shelter with a dog named Wesley who had some resource guarding issues.

 I know it sounds crazy to play tug with a resource guarder, but we only play according to the rules and only began once he had a pretty good drop-it command.